EggScheme/eggscheme.github.io/index.md

 Implementation Languages
 ------------------------

-Egg Scheme is implemented in IEEE Scheme with its runtime implemented in ISO C23.
+Egg Scheme is implemented in IEEE Scheme, with its runtime implemented in ISO C23.
 It can be bootstrapped using an existing IEEE Scheme implementation, including itself.